tfausak/tfausak.github.io/_posts/2012-03-15-dropdown-menu-in-twitter-bootstraps-collapsed-navbar.md

 title: Dropdown Menu in Twitter Bootstrap's Collapsed Navbar
 ---

+<aside>Update: Twitter Bootstrap (version 2.0.3 and above) natively supports dropdown menus in collapsed navbars.
+It was fixed in <a href="https://github.com/twitter/bootstrap/pull/2907">pull request 2907 by Bryan Petty</a>. <a href="https://gist.github.com/3845213">This Gist</a> shows a complete example.</aside>

 A few weeks ago, I [rebuilt Famigo's website with the Twitter Bootstrap][1].
 Overall, we are very happy with the results.
 We noticed a little problem, though: our login link and user dropdown got lost in